Edmonton Oilers Introduce Holland As GM & President of Hockey Ops

 A few days ago, Mark Spector reported the Edmonton Oilers had offered the position of General Manager to Ken Holland.
 At the time, Holland was serving as an Executive in Detroit after stepping aside so Steve Yzerman could take the reigns with the Red Wings.
-Not long later, Ryan Rishaug of TSN reported that Holland had accepted the position.
+Not long later, Ryan Rishaug of TSN reported that Holland had accepted the position offered by Bob Nicholson.

-On Tuesday morning, the Edmont Oilers introduced Holland to the media and Oilers fan base.
+On Tuesday morning, the Edmonton Oilers introduced Holland to the media and Oilers fan base.

 Related: What Questions Did Oilers Ask Ken Holland?